clux/modul8/docs/cli.md

     $ modul8 entry.js > output.js

+Alternatively, you can also use the `-o` flag:

+    $ modul8 entry.js -o output.js

 The application domain is assumed to be in the location `entry.js` is found in.

 ### Basic Compilation